-A recommended minimum height of chimney, measured from base plate of the fireplace to flue gas outlet of termination, should be 9.5 feet.
+Recommended minimum height of chimney as measured from base plate of the fireplace to flue gas outlet of termination should be 91⁄2 feet and must be a minimum of 10 ft from any structure.
 If the fireplace is located adjacent to structures on the property, the chimney height should be a minimum of two feet taller than that structure.
 The height of the chimney will require calculated dimensions to make sure the smoke vents properly upward through the chimney and doesn't create a downdraft that will push the smoke back out of the hearth.

-The use of either the DM 54 or ECO-STEEL & ECO-STEEL + Chimney flue are the recommended flue types for the STANDARD models in the outdoor application.
+The use of either the DM 54 or ECO-STEEL & ECO-STEEL + Chimney flue are the recommended flue types for the MAGNUM 60 & 72 models in the outdoor application.
 If the use of ECO-STEEL & ECO-STEEL + Chimney is used a 2" clearance to combustible material is required.
-See page 40 for more information.
+See pages 40-49 for more information.